eklem/daq-proc/README.md

 <script>
-  // exposing the underlying libraries in a transparent way const {cheerio, ehp, highlight, ngraminator, sw, wnn} = dqp
+  // exposing the underlying libraries in a transparent way const {cheerio, ehp, highlight, lvm, ngraminator, sw, wnn} = dqp

   // input
   const headlineString = 'Document and query processing for the browser!'